 In fact, during the winter our seemingly “dead” yards and gardens play host to an unseen world of pollinating insects.
 These adaptable creatures survive the cold by entering a dormant state called diapause (similar to hibernation).
 As longer days and warmer temperatures arrive, they emerge from their various hiding places — under leaves, in hollow plant stems, and underground — and begin their critically important work of preserving our food chain.

-With a mild and inviting spring now upon us — and with many people essentially homebound because of COVID-19 — some might be tempted to get an early start on their spring garden cleanup.
+With the mild days of early spring now upon us, some might be tempted to get an early start on their spring garden cleanup.
 Don’t do it!
 Mother Nature needs you to leave your garden nice and messy for just a little longer.
 Here’s an explanation of why, along with our four tips for a healthy, eco-friendly spring yard.

 Hold Off on Your Garden Cleanup Until Late Spring